Korak-997/MyBooks/README.md

 ## Overview

 MyBooks is a [Progressive Web App (PWA)](https://web.dev/explore/progressive-web-apps) designed to help users manage their physical library at home.
-Built with [SvelteKit](https://kit.svelte.dev/), [Tailwind CSS](https://tailwindcss.com/), and [DaisyUI](https://daisyui.com/) for styling, the app leverages [Appwrite Cloud](https://cloud.appwrite.io/) for the backend.
+Built with [SvelteKit](https://kit.svelte.dev/), [Tailwind CSS](https://tailwindcss.com/), and [DaisyUI](https://daisyui.com/) for styling, the app leverages [SupaBase](https://supabase.com/) for the backend.
 Users can track their book collection, including details about each book and its author.
 The application is designed to be self-hosted, ensuring privacy and control over personal library data.

 ## Features